Hospital Discharge Planning for Seniors: A Family Guide

 Almost every discharge lands in one of four settings.
 The right one depends on how much help your parent needs and for how long.

 The first is home, on their own.
-That is the right call when someone has mostly recovered and can handle daily tasks safely.
+That's the right call when someone has mostly recovered and can handle daily tasks safely.
 The risk is sending a parent home too soon, where a missed medication or a second fall lands them right back in a hospital bed within the week.

 Next is home with paid help, which covers the large middle ground.
 A home health agency can send a nurse or physical therapist for a few visits a week, and non-medical home care can cover bathing, meals, and supervision by the hour.
 If your parent can be home but should not be alone, this is usually the setting to push for.